 \subsection{Amended circuit system}

 The amended circuit equation is

-which replaces Eq.
-(6) of Ref. \cite{Kim2022NF}.
-The amendment is to consider the resistive voltage ($V_{res}=R_p (I_p - I_{RE}^{op} - I_{RE}^{cl})$) by subtracting the total runaway current and the energy conservation of electromagnetic field by multiplying a $\frac{1}{2}$ factor in front of $\frac{dL_p}{dt}$ \cite{Ejima1982NF}; we still employ the local electric field when determining the Townsend avalanche onset \cite{Kim2022NF}.
+which extends Eq.
+(6) of Ref. \cite{Kim2022NF} to include the runaway current; $I_p$ is the total current.
+The amendment is to consider the resistive voltage ($V_{res}=R_p (I_p - I_{RE}^{op} - I_{RE}^{cl})$) by subtracting the total runaway current.
+In Ref. \cite{Kim2022NF}, the local electric field is correctly described through the magnetic flux conservation when determining the Townsend avalanche onset, and the circuit equation is accordingly formulated without a $\frac{1}{2}$ factor in front of $\frac{dL_p}{dt}$.
+By contrast, we retain the $\frac{1}{2}$ factor to remain consistent with the energy conservation description \cite{Ejima1982NF} discussed in Sec. \ref{ssec:RPBT}.
 We couple this with the circuit system of DYON \cite{Kim2022NF}.
-Rigorously speaking, $V_{loop}$ in Eq. \ref{eq:dIpdt} is the loop voltage measured at the conducting boundary (or that measured at the inboard wall) and different from the one used in DYON \cite{Kim2022NF}; the modelled circuit equation in Ref. \cite{Kim2022NF} omits a $1/2$ factor\footnote{This is not a typo but a model.} and uses the loop voltage measured at the plasma center.
+In the energy-conserving description, rigorously speaking, $V_{loop}$ in Eq. \ref{eq:dIpdt} is the loop voltage measured at the conducting boundary (or that measured at the inboard wall) and different from that measured at the plasma center used in DYON \cite{Kim2022NF}.
 Yet, we used the loop voltage at the plasma center following the DYON model convention.
 This approximation is not valid when an inhomogeneity in an electric field is significant.
 In that case, a local electric field should be considered.

-In a superconducting tokamak, the time scale of runaway current development in open field configuration is much faster than that of total current.
+In a superconducting tokamak, the time scale of runaway current development in open field configuration is much faster than the resistive time scale of total current.
 This facilitates the dominant balancing

 with an amended resistive electric field ($=R_p(I_p - I_{RE}^{op} - I_{RE}^{cl})/2\pi R_0)$ iteratively found.